Dialogue journal: Writing development

-Writing with another person also breaks some students' writer's block.
-Finally, writing tasks that serve authentic communicative purposes permit real writing development and give students both a sense of the demands of the writing task and of specific components of language use.
+Writing with another person also breaks some students' writer's block and anxiety about writing.
+Finally, writing tasks that serve authentic communicative purposes permit real writing development and give students a sense of the demands of the writing task and of specific components of language use.
+When the teacher and students use visual aids (drawings and textual enhancements), in addition to words, this can enhance the engagement of both the teacher and the students, augment the interactive process, and promote more dialogue.